The LORD Has Established Them

 she herself-- wrung out like a ready again reek-rag.

-She, prostrated as the general stands--
+She, prostrated, as the general stands--

-She, rolled as the liaisons loot--
+She, rolled, as the liaisons loot–

-She whimpers tiny fingers— the toddlers led off, slaves and foremen’s faces.
+led off, slaves and foremen’s faces.

 From Zion’s daughter has marched

 all her elegance.
-Her princes-- heavy horned rams
+Her princes--Â

-finding no fodder nor moss or stubble-- slipped away like their strength
+nor moss or stubble– slipped away

-and their bravado before the gleam and flush of the pursuer’s jangle.
+before the gleam and flush of the pursuer’s jangle.

 Lamentations 1:1-6 vlg/bti